Twigest

 • Hashtags, brand names, and competitor terms all tracked as keywords

-• Sentiment tracked alongside volume: positive spike vs. negative backlash
+• Sentiment tracked alongside volume: positive surge vs. negative backlash

-• Free plan: 3 keywords, weekly trend summary; Pro: 10 keywords, daily + spike alerts
+• Free plan: 1 keyword, weekly trend summary; Pro: 5 keywords, daily digest with surge flags

 What Is Twitter Trend Tracking?

 Twitter trend tracking is the continuous monitoring of tweet volume, velocity, and sentiment for user-defined keywords or accounts over time.
-It differs from a static keyword search by maintaining a historical baseline and detecting statistically significant deviations from that baseline, commonly called spikes or trends.
+It differs from a static keyword search by maintaining a historical baseline and flagging statistically significant deviations from that baseline, commonly called volume surges or trends.

 X's native Trending Topics surface shows terms with rapid global volume growth, but it cannot track custom terms specific to your brand, product, or niche.
 Twigest fills this gap by building a per-keyword hourly volume baseline over 7 days and comparing every new hour against it.
-A spike is defined as volume exceeding 3x the rolling hourly mean.
+A volume surge is defined as volume exceeding 3x the rolling hourly mean.
 Trend direction (rising, stable, declining) is computed over 24-hour windows against the same 7-day baseline.
-According to Sprout Social's 2024 Index, brands that respond to social spikes within 2 hours see 34% higher positive sentiment in follow-on conversations.
+Industry research shows brands that respond to social conversation surges quickly see meaningfully higher positive sentiment in follow-on conversations.

 Twigest's trend tracking layer runs continuously.
-The spike alert system checks volume every hour and fires within 60 minutes of a 3x anomaly.
-The daily digest delivers a trend summary every morning, labeling each keyword with direction and sentiment shift.
+The volume-surge comparison checks each keyword every hour, and any 3x anomaly is clearly flagged in your next daily digest.
+The digest delivers a trend summary every morning, labeling each keyword with direction and sentiment shift.
 Together, they cover both tactical response and strategic awareness without requiring a dedicated social listening team.

 How Twigest Tracks Twitter Trends